stevenblair/rapid61850/README.md

 This readme file describes how to set up the software, and its basic use.

 *The code is meant to be a proof of concept, and is highly experimental.
-It has not been tested on many SCD files.*
+It has not been tested on many SCD files.
+The code is also still in development at the moment, so some features may be broken or incomplete.*

 ## Installation ##